dspetrich/corridor/README.md

 ## Citation

-If you are using Corridor for scientific research or work, it would be nice if the usage of this library is mentioned.
+If you are using Corridor for scientific research or work, I would be pleased if this  library is mentioned.
 A scientific publication of this work and its usage is currently in the making and will be mentioned here shortly.